LeoBulcsu/8Films_Rental_DataBase/README.md

 Film: improve the language-relevant columns.
 Currently, the original language column has no values and the rental language is English for all.
 It would be interesting to introduce values relevant to the languages in which you can watch the movie.
 Nowadays and with the DVD format you can choose the type of language.

-I would also like to be able to create new tables with the relationship between the movies, their category, their actors and languages so I can create their proper relations in SQL.
+I would also like to create new tables with the relationship between the movies, their category, their actors and the movie available languages so I can create their proper relations in SQL.

 Rental: This is an important table and from a business point of view it should be fundamental.
 I would be interested in being able to offer the possibility to compare the rental day, the estimated delivery date, the actual delivery date and therefore if it was delivered late.
 The idea is to be able to then offer real data to the company about the customers, to know if they are reliable or not in the rentals and therefore reward those who are.